Note: This review only applies to non-US residents.

 In summary, I think that eToro ticks a lot of boxes in the context of buying and selling cryptocurrencies.
 Crucially, the platform is potentially suited for investors of all shapes and sizes.
 Firstly, you have the option of buying cryptocurrencies in the traditional sense, meaning that you retain full ownership of the underlying asset.

 If you are trading when volumes are high, you can also get your spread down to sub-1%.
 Alternatively, you also have the option of short-selling cryptocurrencies in the form of CFDs.
 It is also notable that you can easily deposit funds with a debit/credit card, e-wallet, or bank account without paying any fees, and withdrawals cost just $5.

-On the flip side, you won’t have the option of withdrawing your cryptocurrencies out of eToro, so you need to trust that the platform keeps your funds safe.
-You also need to remember that all account balances are denominated in USD, which will not only incur a conversion fee that averages 0.5%, but a potential profit/loss when you get around to exchanging your balance back to your local currency.
+On the flip side, you need to remember that all account balances are denominated in USD, which will not only incur a conversion fee that averages 0.5%, but a potential profit/loss when you get around to exchanging your balance back to your local currency.

 All in all, eToro is well worth considering if you are looking to buy Bitcoin or other cryptocurrencies with an everyday payment method without being hit with excessive fees and commissions.